 Let the pan stand, uncovered, at room temperature overnight.
 You may also refrigerate the pan for quicker setting.
 Run a knife between the parchment paper and pan.

 Turn the solid caramel block out on a work surface or cutting board.
-Cut it into 1 x 5-inch lengths.
+Cut it into 1-inch-by-5-inch lengths.

-Cut the caramel into bite-size pieces (about 1 x1-inch squares).
+Cut the caramel into bite-size pieces (about 1-inch-by-1-inch squares).

 Wrap the caramels in 6-inch squares of wax paper and twist the ends to close.
 Be sure to wrap them soon after they’re cut into pieces; if left at room temperature for an extended period of time, the caramels will relax and lose their shape.
-Keep caramels in an air-tight container at room temperature for up to 8 days.
-Caramels will keep slightly longer when stored in an air-tight container in the refrigerator.
+Keep caramels in an airtight container at room temperature for up to eight days.
+Apple cider caramels will keep slightly longer when stored in an airtight container in the refrigerator.